 To do this, select the job and click Pre-translate.
 Select Pre-translate where Empty....
 In the pre-translation settings, there is now the option to confirm 100% machine translation matches right away (as shown below).
 To learn more, please refer to our Pre-translate section.

 To use MTQE, you will need to purchase characters (a form of credit) via Memsource.
-If you use the Manage Machine Translation via Memsource feature, you will be able to use the characters you purchase for machine translation or for MTQE.
+If you use the Memsource Translate feature you do not need to purchase MTQE characters.
+They are available for free automatically when you purchase characters for Memsource Translate.

 For each segment estimated by MTQE (whether via Analysis, through the CAT panel in the Memsource Editor, or during pre-translation), the appropriate number of characters will be deducted from the remaining characters available for your selected MT engine.